jranjan/labs-technology-bytes/micro-services/microservice-patterns.md

 ### NoSQL database

- - No schema and hence so semantic validation
-      - there is hidden truth: there is implicit schemas
+No schema and hence so semantic validation is required.
+But there is is hidden truth: there is implicit schemas.
+Few points:

-      - Changing the structure of data during the life of an application has an impact on the application.
+   * Changing the structure of data during the life of an application has an impact on the application.
 So adding a filed is not a big issue unlike RDBMS where adding a column is a challenge.
-      - Many NoSQL datanase operate on aggregates.
+   * Many NoSQL datanase operate on aggregates.
-      - It works best as application databases - dedicated for single application - context oriented technology.
+   * It works best as application databases - dedicated for single application - context oriented technology.

 ### Mechanism to scale